priyankagoma/learningpython/README.md

-/You will see the content information in this book/
+/You will see the content information in this README.md book/

 //Hello word//

-this book is all about that how we can run the code.
+In this book we have run our first code.

+//printexamples//

-so whenever we will run string we have to run it in double qoutes (") but we can run integers without double qoutes.
+we will see some examples of numbers, integers, strings and words. so whenever we will run string we have to run it in double quotes (") but we can run integers without double quotes.

 //string//